fernandascovino/brasilio_covid19_data/README.md

 # brasilio_covid19_data
-Source code used to get Paraná (PR) and Rio de Janeiro (RJ) state's epidemiological report data daily.
+Source code used to get Paraná (PR) and Rio de Janeiro (RJ) state's epidemiological report data by day.

 ## How to use it?